Top Gun: Maverick: F-14

-Production designer Jeremy Hindle said that using a F-14 Tomcat (which is featured in the first film) would have been difficult as "There are no F-14s that fly because they [have been decommissioned in the U.S.] and all the engines have been taken out of them."
-He explained that they were not able to use the active F-14 Tomcats present in Iran, the only other country that acquired the aircraft, due to sanctions.
+Production designer Jeremy Hindle said that using a F-14 Tomcat (which is featured in the first film) would have been difficult.
+"There are no F-14s that fly because they [have been decommissioned in the U.S.] and all the engines have been taken out of them."
+He said that they were not able to use the active F-14 Tomcats in Iran, the only other country that acquired the aircraft, due to sanctions.
 The U.S. scuttled or disabled its vast fleet of F-14s once they were retired to prevent the illicit export of spare parts.

-With help from the Navy the production team secured one F-14A from the San Diego Air & Space Museum in California.
+With help from the Navy, the production team secured one F-14A from the San Diego Air & Space Museum in California.
 Hindle described further challenges, including dismantling and shipping the plane's components, and making the aircraft as functional as possible, though still without engines.